-MTH 167 Math Applications for Health Science 3 credits Level I Prerequisites: COMPASS Algebra=46 or MTH 097 with minimum grade of "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+MTH 167 Math Applications for Health Science Level I Prerequisites: COMPASS Algebra=46 or MTH 097 with minimum grade of "C"

 This course provides the mathematical and algebraic skills required to solve calculations in health related fields.
 The topics which emphasize health science applications include: basic mathematics through algebra, the metric system, the apothecary system, the household system, solving algebraic equations, using proportions; circle, bar and line graphs; an introduction to statistics; mental arithmetic and estimation.
 Accuracy and speed of calculations are emphasized with timed tests.